 California is a unique state.
 It is the only state that does not have an undergraduate degree requirement and does not require any prior law classes to take the bar exam.
 All 4 of these states have different but similar programs for becoming a lawyer.
 California expects you to find a lawyer to sponsor you through an apprenticeship, this is often called “reading the law”.

 As a legal apprentice, you will learn the basics of law and after several years and jumping through some hoops, you will be qualified to take the bar exam.
 In California, you are required to spend at least 4 years at a law office.
-And it’s important to note that the 4 years only count if you notify the state’s bar of your intent to “read the law” before starting as a legal apprentice.
+It’s important to note that the 4 years only count if you notify the state’s bar of your intent to “read the law” before starting as a legal apprentice.

 In Vermont, the “reading the law” route is known as a Law Office Study Program.
 For all states, it’s important to note that even if you pass the bar exam, the time it will take to be qualified to take the exam may be longer than going through a Juris Doctorate program.
 Additionally, you may have a difficult time if you want to practice as an attorney later on in a different state that requires law school.